Lake Minnetonka Care Center in Deephaven, MN

 Cons

-• pro The nurses were dismissive of her complaints and those of the reviewer.
+• pro The nurses were dismissive of her complaints and those of others.

-• pro The reviewer would never recommend the care center for loved ones.
+• pro The reviewer would never recommend the care center for anyone’s loved ones.

-• pro The security staff directed deliveries to three different floors before the reviewer could drop them off.
+• pro The security guard caused the delivery to go to three different floors before it could be dropped off.

 Review